-As part of the Childhood Obesity Plan (chapters 1 and 2) Government has proposed a Healthy Schools Rating Scheme (HSRS) which would be used to evaluate how schools are supporting children to keep themselves healthy.
+As part of the response to the Childhood Obesity Plan, the UK Government proposed a Healthy Schools Rating Scheme (HSRS), which would be used to evaluate how schools are supporting children to keep themselves healthy.

 At SFM we believe that a HSRS that works for everyone can be developed through consultation and collaboration.
 That's why we turned to parents, school staff and governors to find out their views.
 You can read the report here but in a nutshell:

 97% of people surveyed are in favour of a Healthy Schools Rating Scheme (HSRS).

 When asked if the scheme should be mandatory, 85% of respondents agreed.

 93% are in favour of the HSRS being applied to all state-funded schools.

 When asked if Ofsted should monitor the scheme, 72% of all people surveyed, and 76% of parents, agreed.

 In July 2019, the Department for Education (DfE) announced a 'beta phase' of a new Healthy Schools Rating scheme.
 The new scheme is not a standalone programme; rather, it comprises a set of new questions that have been added to the existing Active Lives Children and Young People survey - a self assessment tool with questions about physical activity and school food.
 The Active Lives survey is administered by Sports England and the affiliated ‘Active Partnerships’ in each region.